 What is a low-resolution image?

-The images with fewer pixels per inch of the digital display are called low-resolution images.
-Sometimes, we also call them low-PPI images.
-Any image with fewer than 300 pixels per inch is a low-resolution image.
+An image with fewer pixels per inch that looks pixelated or blurred on the digital display while enlarging is called a low-resolution image.
+Sometimes, we also call them low-PPI image.
+Any image with fewer than 300 pixels per inch is considered as a low-resolution image.
 72 PPI is standard for the Internet; the lower the number of pixels, the smaller the file size and the faster it will load.

 However, the low pixel count is not the only factor that makes an image’s resolution low.
 The big size of the pixels also can give rise to low-resolution images.
 As mentioned above, the bigger the size of the pixels, the less will be the number of pixels in 1 inch of display and, therefore, the lower will be the resolution of the image.